-In EHQ, you can allow your participants to link their EHQ accounts with their Facebook, Twitter and Google account.
-A participant that chooses this method of registration, as opposed to the regular way, will be able to login to your site using their Facebook, Twitter or Google login credentials.
-Note, however, that after the participant signs up using their social media page, they will be directed back to your EHQ site and will need to fill in the registration form to capture the demographic information you ask participants for, in the registration process.
+In EngagementHQ, you can allow your participants to link their EngagementHQ accounts with their Facebook, Twitter, and Google account.
+A participant that chooses this method of registration, as opposed to the regular way, will be able to log in to your site using their Facebook, Twitter, or Google login credentials.
+Note, however, that after the participant signs up using their social media page, it will lead them back to the EngagementHQ sign-up form, which they will need to fill up as a part of the process.

 How does it work?

-1. When a participant chooses to register for your project, they will be given the option to login with 'Facebook', 'Twitter', 'Google' or register directly with EHQ.
+1. When a participant chooses to register for your project, they will be given the option to log in with 'Facebook', 'Twitter', 'Google', or register directly with EngagementHQ.

-2. The application will take the participant to their Twitter or Facebook or Google account, ask them to sign in to their account and to allow EHQ and Facebook or Twitter or Google to 'talk to each other'.
+2. The application will take the participant to their Twitter or Facebook or Google account, ask them to sign in to their account, and allow EngagementHQ and Facebook or Twitter or Google to 'talk to each other'.

 How to enable Facebook, Twitter and Google log in?

-Navigate to 'Site Settings' and the tab 'Permissions'.
+Navigate to 'Site Settings' and the tab 'Privacy and security.